Lucas-Pardo/AssignmentRT1/README.md

 print("Finished.")
 ```

 There are however some details that are not specified in the pseudocode.
 The first one is the exclusion list, in this case called `arranged`.
 Because tokens of different type can have the same code, we need a separate exclusion list for silver tokens and gold tokens.
 We do this using a 2 row matrix so that `arranged[0]` is the exclusion list for silver tokens and `arranged[1]` the one for gold tokens.
 The second detail is that functions `search_and_grab` and `search_and_release` just search for tokens directly in front of the robot (in its field of vision), so when they return -1 we need to turn the robot and try again.
 Finally, the way we detect the end of the process is just by an inactivity time, the parameter defined in the begining `in_time`.
 Every time the `search_and_grab` function fails to find an appropriate token (returns -1) we add to the time variable `t` the value of the time step `dt`.
-When `t` reaches the inactivity time `in_time` we consider the process finished.
+When `t` reaches the inactivity time `in_time` we consider the process finished (no more tokens to pair).
+This parameter is chosen so that the robot has enough time to at least make a whole turn given the current `speed` value, lower the `speed` higher the `in_time`.

+## Improvements

+### Better pathing ###

+The code works pretty well for the given arena and configuration of tokens.
+However, if we perform the opposite operation for instance, pair gold tokens to silver tokens, we find that the process becomes sluggish and even impossible.
+This is because the robot does not consider other tokens blocking its path to the desired token.
+This means that most of the times the robot drags around some tokens for some time and even forever, preventing it from reaching the desired token within the given threshold.
+To solve this problem and obtain a more general algorithm for this task, we need to implement some function to detect tokens in its path and some kind of movement algorithm to avoid it.

+### Better movement control ###

+Right now the functions `search_and_grab` and `search_and_release` use a very simple form of variable speed to approach the token.
+This works quite well for small values of `dt`, however, for large values the pathing becomes quite rough.
+Given that larger values of `dt` would improve the performance, it could be useful to implement a more complex movement controller (in discrete time) if performance becomes a problem.

-### Improvements ###
+### Cleaner code ###

+There are some improvements that can be made in the code.
+For instance, we could easily merge `search_and_grab` and `search_and_release` into a single function using the `grab_state` variable.
+This would also reduce and simplify a little the main block of code.
+We have decided not to do it in favour of readability of the main code and to maintain some semblance of the pseudocode.